crate/cloud-reference/docs/overview.rst

 There are circumstances under which cloning can fail.
 These are:

-* In the snapshot you're trying to clone exists a table with a name, that is already present on the target cluster.
-This leads to conflict, and cloning will fail.
+* If you already have tables with the same names in the target cluster as in the source snapshot.
+The entire clone operation will fail in that case.

 * There isn't enough storage left on the target cluster to accommodate the tables you're trying to clone.